How to Plan Your Outdoor Space

 - Shade sail (probably your least expensive option at around $40)

 - Umbrella- this gives you some nice flexibility

 I settled on a gazebo for my own outdoor living room.
 And by the way, a gazebo doesn’t have to be one of those octagon-shaped white things.
 A gazebo just has a roof-as opposed to a pergola, which does not.
 I need that roof because it does rain here in Seattle-even on the occasional August day.
 Also, it allows us to enjoy the space from May through early October.
 And it provides great shade.

 I’ve always admired photos of outdoor living rooms with comfy cushioned furniture and pillows and blankets, but I always thought they would be so impractical for the drippy Pacific Northwest.
 After all we only get about two and a half months of real summer- that’s when its warm and the sun is actually shining (in case you’re not from around here).

 Do You Need An Outdoor Rug?

 The answer to this is almost always an emphatic YES!
 Why, you ask?
 Outdoor rugs will make a huge difference in the look and feel of your outdoor spaces.
-They help to anchor seating groups if you have an outdoor sofa or lounge chairs, they add a cozy factor, prevent a sun-drenched patio from burning your bare feet, and last but not least, they’re the perfect opportunity to bring color and pattern into your space.
+They help to anchor seating groups if you have an outdoor sofa or lounge chairs, add a cozy factor, and prevent a sun-drenched patio from burning your bare feet.
+And last but not least, they’re the perfect opportunity to bring color and pattern into your space.
 Can you tell I’m a super-fan?